Ciarenni/COTL_MysticAssistant/README.md

 So I wrote this mod!

-At the time, I had grand plans to add the items besides the necklaces to the shop, the crystal doctrine stones, the talisman fragments, etc., but those had more challenges to them than the necklaces and I had to abandon the project for a time.
+At the time, I had grand plans to add the items besides the necklaces to the shop, the forgotten commandment stones, the talisman pieces, etc., but those had more challenges to them than the necklaces and I had to abandon the project for a time.
 When the Unholy Alliance update came out, the addition of couch co-op functionality broke the mod entirely.
 I got a fix out for that issue, and decided that it was time for me to pick the project back up.
 I learned that more items had been added to the Mystic Seller in intervening updates that I had not played, and I couldn't very well exclude those.